 There is the unspoken assumption that, somehow, no matter what the answer, hermaphroditism must have evolved because it exists.

-The more common view in the evolutionary community is that hermaphroditism is somehow derived from heterosexual organisms.16 Generally, evolutionists think that hermaphroditism arises from the need for mates, to keep up genetic diversity in low mobility organisms, or for the advantage of being larger as a given gender.17 However, none of these models explain how hermaphroditism arose in the first place.
+The more common view in the evolutionary community is that hermaphroditism is somehow derived from heterosexual organisms.16 Generally, evolutionists think that hermaphroditism arises from the need for mates, for keeping up genetic diversity in low-mobility organisms, or for the advantage of being larger as a given gender.17 However, none of these models explain how hermaphroditism arose in the first place.
 One paper said, “Far less certain, however, are answers to the following questions.
 How exactly does hermaphroditism evolve from gonochorism [distinct genders]?
 And, does gonochorism ever re-emerge from phylogenetically localized instances of ancestral hermaphroditism?”18 This paper is asking the right questions, even if it fails to answer any of them.
 There is the unspoken assumption that, somehow, no matter what the answer, hermaphroditism must have evolved because it exists.
 This is the logical fallacy of begging the question.
 Just assuming something happened does not make it true.
 This is another example of the plastic nature of evolutionary explanations where, regardless of the difficulties, evolution has an answer.